moraroy/NonSteamLaunchers/README.md

 - Disney+ ✔️
 - Hulu ✔️
 - Youtube ✔️
+- Twitch ✔️

 <h1 align="left">
 Find Games
 </h1>

 Use the "Find Games" button to load [Boilr](https://github.com/PhilipK/BoilR) this will open Boilr for you to set your settings so you can find your games easier.

+"NSLGameScanner.service" is also live when you use this script and continues after the script is closed and even works after your Steam Deck has restarted.
+This works in the background as a service file to automatically add your games to your library on every Steam restart.
+Currently adds:
+- Epic Games 🎮
+- Ubisoft Connect 🎮
+- EA App 🎮

 <h1 align="center">
 How to Install 🔧